mathieu-sibue/recommending-resources-using-web-form/README.md

 As the web app is in French, I recommend using the Google Translate functionality on Google Chrome to translate the pages in English.

-Typical user journey for a client:
+Typical **user journey for a client**:
-> 1. user connects to the web app from Solidatech's website
+> 1. client connects to the web app from Solidatech's website
-> 2. user creates or connects to an account and lands on home page (=> use the credentials provided above)
+> 2. client creates or connects to an account and lands on home page (=> use the credentials provided above)
-> 3. user fills the questionaire divided in 7 sections (answers are then sent to the backend of the web app to compute personalized recommendations based on a scoring algorithm and editable rules defined by Solidatech)
+> 3. client fills the questionaire divided in 7 sections (answers are then sent to the backend of the web app to compute personalized recommendations based on a scoring algorithm and editable rules defined by Solidatech)
-> 4. user is redirected to a dashboard gathering most relevant product & tutorial suggestions
+> 4. client is redirected to a dashboard gathering most relevant product & tutorial suggestions
-> 5. user disconnects from the website; same results will be still be available later on.
+> 5. client disconnects from the website; results will be still be accessible later on.

 In the case of the dummy account provided above, its affiliated organization has:
 > :pinched_fingers: mediocre network animation \